Sustainability-related disclosures

 • For the SDG-based net-positive impact, we use data modeled by the Upright Project, a third-party impact data provider.
 The Upright Project quantifies the net impact of products and services, considering their upstream and downstream value chains.

-• For good governance, Principal Adverse Impact indicators, and exclusion indicators, we use data provided by other third-party data providers.
+• For good governance, sustainability risks and Principal Adverse Impact indicators, we use company information and insights, and data modeled by third-party data providers.

-Most of the indicators provided by third parties are estimated, except where the issuer has reported data itself.
-Based on our multi-lens approach, we aim to build the most complete picture of a company’s impacts, as well as risks.
+We use multiple third-party data sources in our assessment.
+Based on our multi-lens approach, we aim to build the most complete picture of a company’s positive and negative impacts.
 This gives us a better understanding of the quality of the estimated data and of the data reported by the issuer itself.
+Most data provided by third parties are estimated, except where the issuer has reported data.
+The SDG-based net-positive impact and the Principal Adverse Impact indicators are mainly modeled and estimated by the Upright Project, when company-reported data is not available.

 Limitations to methodologies and data

 An important limitation is the availability of information and data.
-Most issuers do not provide information on their sustainability impacts, and estimations are not always available.
-The quality of estimates varies greatly.
-To date, we’re not satisfied with the quality of data available and will continue to engage with third-party data providers on this challenge.
+Most issuers provide limited public information on their sustainability impacts, and estimations are not always available.
+However, when carrying out due diligence on issuers, we deploy significant efforts to engage with them and encourage them to share more information and data with us.

 As with most data sources, the data modeled by the Upright Project has some inherent limitations.
-Due to the limited availability of underlying information and the nature of the indicators, the produced information intrinsically includes some inaccuracy.
-Upright continuously seeks to improve the accuracy of its indicators by using the best available information and the best available statistical methods for integrating information from different sources.
-Upright does not warrant the accuracy of the information, and shall not be liable for any direct or indirect damages related to the information it provides.
-The information provided in our reporting is reproduced with permission from Upright, and may not be redistributed without permission from Upright.
+Due to the limited availability of underlying company-reported information and the nature of the indicators, the produced information intrinsically includes some inaccuracy.
+The Upright Project continuously seeks to improve the accuracy of its indicators by using the best available information and the best available statistical methods for integrating information from different sources.
+The Upright Project does not warrant the accuracy of the information, and shall not be liable for any direct or indirect damages related to the information it provides.
+The information provided in our reporting is reproduced with permission from the Upright Project, and may not be redistributed without permission from the Upright Project.

 Due diligence